PapiLer/Reforestation/README.md

-## I boiled a funny bone last night and had a laughing stock
+## I knew a guy who collected candy canes, they were all in mint condition